apache/flink/docs/ops/upgrading.md

 ### Preconditions

-Before starting the migration, please check that the jobs you are trying to migrate are following the best-practises for [savepoints]({{ site.baseurl }}/setup/savepoints.html).
+Before starting the migration, please check that the jobs you are trying to migrate are following the best practises for [savepoints]({{ site.baseurl }}/setup/savepoints.html).
 In particular, we advise you to check that explicit `uid`s were set for operators in your job.

 This is a *soft* precondition, and restore *should* still work in case you forgot about assigning `uid`s.
 If you run into a case where this is not working, you can *manually* add the generated legacy vertex ids from Flink 1.1 to your job using the `setUidHash(String hash)` call.
-For each operator (in operator chains: only head operator) you must assign the 32 character hex string representing the hash that you can see in the web ui or logs for the operator.
+For each operator (in operator chains: only the head operator) you must assign the 32 character hex string representing the hash that you can see in the web ui or logs for the operator.

 Besides operator uids, there are currently three *hard* preconditions for job migration that will make migration fail:

 1. as mentioned in earlier release notes, we do not support migration for state in RocksDB that was checkpointed using `semi-asynchronous` mode.
-In case your old job was using this mode, you can still change your job to use `fully-asynchronous` mode before taking the savepoint that is used as basis for the migration.
+In case your old job was using this mode, you can still change your job to use `fully-asynchronous` mode before taking the savepoint that is used as the basis for the migration.

 2. The CEP operator is currently not supported for migration.
 If your job uses this operator you can (curently) not migrate it.
-We are planning to provide migration support for CEP operator in a later bugfix release.
+We are planning to provide migration support for the CEP operator in a later bugfix release.

-3. Another **important** precondition is that all the savepoint data is accessible from the new installation and resides under the same absolute path.
+3. Another **important** precondition is that all the savepoint data must be accessible from the new installation and reside under the same absolute path.
 Please notice that the savepoint data is typically not self contained in just the created savepoint file.
 Additional files can be referenced from inside the savepoint file (e.g. the output from state backend snapshots)!
 There is currently no simple way to identify and move all data that belongs to a savepoint.

 ### STEP 1: Taking a savepoint in Flink 1.1.x.

-First major step in job migration is taking a savepoint of your jon running in Flink 1.1.x.
+First major step in job migration is taking a savepoint of your job running in Flink 1.1.x.
 You can do this with the
 command:

 ```sh